MrDave1999/dotenv.core/docs/articles/dependency_injection.md

     }
 }
 ```
-So to avoid those changes in the future, you can make use of Dependency Injection:
+So to avoid those changes in the future, you can make use of dependency injection pattern:
 ```cs
 class Foo
 {